 Despite the original residents being promised that the village would be returned to them, the settlement is still in MOD ownership and control.
 All the homes are now uninhabitable, in a compete state of disrepair and damaged by the ongoing training.
 Thanks to pressure from locals and tourists alike, the village was opened up to the public in 1975.
 The church, magically, has managed to save within its own walls a stained glass window.
 It is now a museum, along with the school.

 As the area is still very much an active training ground, the village and ranges that it sits within are closed and only open at specific times.
-The footpaths are clearly marked with yellow posts, venturing off these paths is not advised!
+The footpaths are clearly marked with yellow posts and venturing off these paths is not advised!

 From the car park, head straight into the old village of Tyneham for an explore.
-Keep your eyes peeled through the trees around, as a ruin is in every direction.
+Keep your eyes peeled through the trees, as a ruin is in every direction.
 Head deep into the village too as you’ll be surprised at what you could find.

-Once you feel that you are happy to move on, and the life you imagine to have once lived here starts to fade, take the small gate behind the church to explore the landscape around, which is as important as the village itself.
+Once you feel that you are happy to move on, and the life you imagine to have once lived here starts to fade, take the small gate behind the church to explore the surrounding landscape, which is as important as the village itself.
 You then embark on the first of the two climbs of the walk.
-Do not let the view of steepness deter you however, as a slight zig zag in the path makes it a lot easier than it seems at first glance!
+Do not let the view of steepness ahead deter you, as a slight zig zag in the path makes it a lot easier than it seems at first glance!

-Head on up, but don’t forget to admire the view that grows behind you.
+Head on up, but don’t forget to admire the view that grows behind.
 On turning around, Gad Cliff is the last ridge before the sea on your left.
-Worbarrow Tout’s pointy peak is clearly recognisable and Worbarrow Bay curves off towards Lulworth Cove ahead, the small indent being the cove of Arish Mell.
-Following the cliff top the highest point above Worbarrow Bay is Flowers Barrow, where this walk is heading next.
-When you reach the top of the hill, the view to the north exposes itself.
-Poole Harbour glistens in the east and the grey stone square in the distance to the west is Lulworth Castle.
+Worbarrow Tout’s pointy peak is clearly recognisable and Worbarrow Bay curves off towards Bindon Hill and Lulworth Cove ahead, the small indent being the cove of Arish Mell.
+Following the cliff top the highest point above Worbarrow Bay is Flower’s Barrow, where this walk is heading next.
+When you reach the top of the hill, the views to the north expand.
+Poole Harbour glistens to the east and the grey stone square in the distance to the west is Lulworth Castle.
 To the north the woodland, pine forest, heath and chalk downland disappears deeper into Dorset.

 At the top of the hill is the junction of Maiden’s Grave Gate.
-During the 18th century a milkmaid lived at nearby Baltington Farm, her heart was broken as her intended had left for London.
-She sadly committed suicide.
+During the 18th century a milkmaid lived at nearby Baltington Farm, Her heart had been broken as her intended had left for London and, sadly, she took her own life.
 The traditional method to deal with these situations was to bury the dead at a crossroads, as it was deemed suitable for restless souls.
 However, Tyneham had no such place and so instead she was buried on this hillside.
 With the fear that she may become a vampire, the villagers struck a steak through her heart before covering her body with the earth.

 At the junction keep tight to the left and follow the track, marked by the yellow posts.
 You are now deep within the Lulworth Army Ranges.
-The ranges were established in 1917, which made Tyneham’s location prefect for the increased military need.
+The ranges were established in 1917, taking advantage of the local ports of Weymouth and Poole which made Tyneham’s location prefect for the increased military need.
 Currently it is part of the Armoured Fighting Vehicles Gunnery School, who are based at Lulworth Camp.
 When not open to the public, the area turns itself into a war zone, with a full onslaught of tanks and armoured vehicles.

 Flower’s Barrow is clearly defined by its boundary on three sides.
-Its southern edge has since been eroded away and it is unknown whether or not the ramparts continued to defend in a full circle, or if the cliff edge was used as a defence.
-Despite this disappearance, the erosion provides us with some surprising gifts of archaeology.
-From what at been uncovered, both intentionally and naturally, it has been possible to date this Iron Age hillfort to 2500BC, also incorporating some earlier Bronze Age earthworks, making it a relatively early example.
-A 19th century excavation is said to have found an abnormal length human skeleton!
-Evidence also suggests that the hillfort was taken over by the Romans quite early on in their invasion of the area and elements of Roman occupation have also been found deeper in Tyneham valley.
-And, even exposed to some of the strongest elements thrown from the sea, it still stands, more prominent in some places than other, better known hillforts of the county
+Its southern edge has since been eroded away and it is unknown whether or not the ramparts continued in a full circle or if the cliff edge was used as a defence.
+Despite this disappearance the erosion provides us with some surprising gifts of archaeology.
+From what has been unearthed, both intentionally and naturally, it has been possible to date this Iron Age hillfort to 2500BC, also incorporating some earlier Bronze Age earthworks, making it a relatively early example.
+A 19th century excavation is said to have found an abnormal length human skeleton.
+Evidence also suggests that the hillfort was taken over by the Romans quite early on in their invasion of the area, and elements of Roman occupation have also been found deeper in Tyneham valley.
+Despite being exposed to some of the strongest elements thrown from the sea, the earthwork still stands, more prominent in some places than other, better known hillforts of the county

 On entering the hillfort, take note of the exit to your left and then feel free to explore, taking heed to any warning signs.
-Return to that exit to leave the fort.
-This section of the walk is extremely steep.
-However the views down to Worbarrow Bay are stunning.
-Gad Cliff points sharply out to sea, with Worbarrow Tout sticking out from the coast on its western edge.
+Once done, return to this exit, the section being extremely steep.
+However, the views down to Worbarrow Bay are stunning.
+Gad Cliff points sharply out to sea with Worbarrow Tout sticking out from the coast on its western edge.
 On the slopes of Gad cliff you can make out some of the Army’s railway tracks used to generate moving targets.

 To continue on the walk, head off the beach and turn right to start the climb up Gad cliff (alternatively, you can return back to the carpark through the valley).
 Head through the gate and turn left.
 It can get muddy and slippy here so watch where you step.
 This is not helped that the foot traffic is channelled through the yellow markers, making the mud impossible to escape.
 It also does not help that the only thing to grab on to when you do, is the nearby barbed wire!